Going to a cemetery might not be on the top of too many people’s lists of things to see when visiting a new place.

 The cemetery is free to enter and the hours vary depending on the time of the year.

-If you want to see the best kept area of the cemetery with the largest statues, most impressive tombs and monuments then you take the main road that goes straight through at the entrance.
+To see the best kept area of the cemetery take the main road that goes straight through from the entrance.

 That’s where most of the famous Hungarians are laid to rest.